 So anyway, we headed out to play a game of "I Spy" and in this case "...in my mind's eye something green."
 She guessed for a while then finally with a clue she looked down inside the lower intake plenum to the intake valve on cylinder #3 to point out the big puddle of antifreeze.

-Notice the pieces of gasket blown into the
+Notice the pieces of gasket blown into the intake channel above the coolant puddle. |

 So the last time I drove the Firebird I quickly shut it off when I noticed the plume of white smoke filling my mirrored view.
 Mind the engine was still running.
 However, later when I tried to start it briefly to listen for problem indicators, it only turned maybe 1 revolution before halting.
 That stop was caused because in letting it sit for a few minutes was all the time it needed to puddle up enough antifreeze and oil (from the blown lower intake plenum seal) to hydraulically lock the cylinder on the compression stroke.